rishabhjain16/llama-avsr/README.md

 # Llama-AVSR: an MLLM Designed for Audio-Visual Speech Recognition

-Modified the codebase to use Encoder froAuto-AVSR as a feature extractor to feed it to Llama Decoder.
+Modified the codebase to use Encoder from Auto-AVSR self supervised approach as a feature extractor to feed it to Llama Decoder.
 Currently working to intrgrate and use Vjepa2 as a feature extractor.

 This is the official repository for the paper "[**Large Language Models are Strong Audio-Visual Speech